ibtj21/DSA2020_PROJECT1/README.md

 ---

-- **Store-Level Operations:**
+- **Store-Level Operations:**  Monitoring sales performance by store to optimize staffing, stock levels, and promotions.
-  Insights from *Top Products by Quantity Sold* reveal that Jeans is the best-selling product, followed by Phones and Laptops.
+   For example, insights from *Top Products by Quantity Sold* reveal that Jeans is the best-selling product, followed by Phones and Laptops.

   | Product Name | Total Quantity Sold |
   |--------------|---------------------|